Try Betterteam

 Review:

-Women Who Code is a global nonprofit that offers a job board and other resources for women in the tech industry.
-They have coding networks in two major Australian cities so that female tech talent can meet up and share their knowledge.
-The organization also hosts events to help professionals advance in their careers.
+Women Who Code had coding networks in two major Australian cities so that female tech talent could meet up and share their knowledge.

-Employers can choose from three subscription plans to advertise their jobs on the platform or request a customized package.
-The site also offers a Social Boost feature for increased job exposure.
-While the site is far costlier than the local alternative Women in Technology's job board, it has a larger audience that stretches across the globe.
+Employers could choose from three subscription plans to advertise their jobs on the platform, or request a customized package.
+The site also offered a Social Boost feature for increased job exposure.
+While the site was far costlier than the local alternative Women in Technology's job board, it had a larger audience that stretched across the globe.

 Pros:

-• Women Who Code has more than 290,000 members of career-aged tech professionals.
+• Women Who Code had more than 290,000 members of career-aged tech professionals.

-• The Social Boost feature increases the reach of job posts by promoting them in the weekly member newsletter and on Twitter.
+• The Social Boost feature increased the reach of job posts by promoting them in the weekly member newsletter and on X.

-• Employers can choose from three monthly subscription plans or request a customized solution.
+• Employers could choose from three monthly subscription plans or request a customized solution.

-• The site is more affordable than competitors like SheCanCode.
+• The site was more affordable than several competitors.

-• The platform offers applicant tracking tools and analytics data on job posts.
+• The platform offered applicant tracking tools and analytics data on job posts.

-• Women Who Code's Brisbane and Melbourne pages offer blog posts, resources, and job posts for the Australian workforce.
+• Women Who Code's Brisbane and Melbourne pages offered blog posts, resources, and job posts for the Australian workforce.

 Cons:

-• There is no free posting option or trial period.
+• There was no free posting option or trial period.

-• Pricing for job postings is only available in U.S. dollars.
+• Pricing for job postings was only available in U.S. dollars.

-• There are more affordable local alternatives, such as Women In Technology's job board.
+• There were more affordable local alternatives, such as Women In Technology's job board.

 Reputation: